flash62au/EngineDriver_Home/docs/operation/interface.rst

 TODO

-Accessed from the menu on the Throttle Screen as ``Loco Sounds`` or from the Status Bar if enabled with the ``In phone sounds button`` preference.
+Accessed from Throttle Screen by the :menuselection:`Menu --> Loco Sounds` or from the Status Bar if enabled with the ``In phone sounds button`` preference.

 ----